mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 ##  What does Sigstore sign?

-A wide range of software artifacts, OCI compliant artifacts, Git tags, Blobs, Tekton bundles, WASM, etc. for more details on this check the [documentation](https://docs.sigstore.dev/).
+A wide range of software artifacts, OCI compliant artifacts, Git tags, Blobs, Tekton bundles, WASM, and so on, for more details on this check the [documentation](https://docs.sigstore.dev/).

 ##  Examples